Pyrrhura

 and a surprisingly bright

-orange-red tail feathers that bursts out of the yellow body!
+that burst out of the yellow body!

 These